CAMMA-public/AI4surgery/README.md

   ISBN-13      = {978-1260452730}
 }
 ```
-If you use the Cholec80 dataset or the variant used in the demo notebook, you are kindly requested to cite the work that led to the generation of this dataset:
+If you use the Cholec-tinytools dataset used in the demo notebook, you are kindly requested to cite the work that led to the generation of this dataset:
 ```bibtex
 @article{twinanda2016endonet,
   title={Endonet: a deep architecture for recognition tasks on laparoscopic videos},